Bill De Blasio Says He Knows He Sounds Like Donald Trump When He Talks About The Media

 When Smith asked if it gave de Blasio pause that his words sound like Trump's criticisms, the mayor quickly replied, "no."

-De Blasio also added that his opinions pre-date the 2016 election.
+De Blasio also added that his opinions pre-date the 2016 election, when Trump began blasting the news media that criticized him as "fake" and hasn't stopped since.

 "I felt this a long time ago," he said.
 "Donald Trump doesn't actually mean it.
 Donald Trump spouts fake populism all day long and gets away with it.
 He is part of the problem ...
 He's chummy with all these people.
 So when he rails against the media it's to fake appeal, a cynical ploy to appeal to a right wing base."